metaborg/documentation/source/release/note/nightly.md

-# Spoofax 2.0.0-beta1 (07-04-2016)
+# Spoofax nightly

-This is the first beta release of Spoofax 2.0.
-These notes provide the download links for the various artifacts.
+These notes provide the download links for the various artifacts of the latest nightly version.

-See the [2.0.0 release notes](2.0.0.md) for more information about Spoofax 2.0.
-See the [2.0.0 migration guide](../migrate/2.0.0.md) for migrating a Spoofax 1.5 project to a Spoofax 2.0 project.

-Follow the [getting started guide](../../langdev/start.md) to get started with Spoofax, including installation instructions.

-## Downloads

-### Eclipse plugin
+## Eclipse plugin

-#### Premade Eclipse installations
+### Premade Eclipse installations

 With embedded JRE: